ocean0yohsuke/Simply-Typed-Lambda/README.md

 # Simply-Typed-Lambda
-my Simply-Typed-Lambda(Hakell like) compiler written in Haskell
+My Simply-Typed-Lambda(Hakell like) compiler written in Haskell